McNary History, Family Crest & Coats of Arms

 Further to the south in England, the Menaire, Menear, Manhire and other variants claim descent from Walter Maenhir who was listed in Devon in 1293.
 The very rare variant Manhire traces back to Ellis Menheire who was listed in Devon in 1642.

-Important Dates for the McNary family
+Early History of the McNary family

 This web page shows only a small excerpt of our McNary research.
 Another 100 words (7 lines of text) covering the years 1392, 1526, 1546, 1776 and are included under the topic Early McNary History in all our PDF Extended History products and printed products wherever possible.